 Who is Medicredit?
 Simply put, they’re a debt collection agency that buys past-due medical debts for pennies on the dollar hoping to collect and make a profit.

 So you could pick up the phone and demand that Medicredit delete the account because you don’t owe them a dime.
 But you probably won’t get very far.
 A better idea: make them prove that you owe the debt and they have a right to collect as mandated by the Fair Debt Collection Practices Act.

 But if they’re successful, negotiate a settlement offer to have the collection account removed in exchange for payment.
 It’s a win-win situation because you’ll pay less while having the item removed.

 Even better, you can have a peace of mind knowing the negative entry is gone and the collection calls will stop.
 (And you won’t have to worry about being sued).

-Keep reading to learn how these strategies can you get Medicredit removed from your credit report.
+Keep reading to learn how these strategies can you get Medicredit collections removed from your credit reports.

 Want to Remove Medicredit from Your Credit Report?